 The high-precision femtosecond laser provides targeted correction of the vision defect while leaving the surrounding corneal tissue virtually unaffected.

 A contact glass specially designed to match the individual anatomy of the cornea permits customized treatment in which the corneal tissue does not need to be unnecessarily compressed.
 This helps avoid temporary loss of vision caused by excessive intraocular pressure.

 An ergonomically designed and functionally versatile patient supporting system provides extra comfort and relaxation during treatment.
-The position of the patient is continuously monitored during the laser procedure and automatically adjusted and corrected, if necessary.
+The position of the patient is continuously monitored during the SMILE eye surgery procedure and automatically adjusted and corrected, if necessary.

 Unlike in all other laser eye surgery procedures, the corneal tissue is not ablated using an excimer laser.
 In ReLEx, proven femtosecond laser technology is the only technology used.
 A small lenticule is prepared inside the intact cornea using the femtosecond laser.
 This lenticule is removed through an access point just a few millimeters across.
 In fact, the cornea does not have to be opened at all – unlike with LASIK and Femto-LASIK.
 The technique is made possible by the unique precision and performance of the VisuMax® femtosecond laser made by Carl Zeiss.There is no flap in PRK or LASEK either